How do RSE and AFS licensing application processes work together

 - Where can I find out more about the AFS licensing process?

 An RSE licence is not the same as an AFS licence.
 An RSE licence allows an APRA-regulated trustee to operate a superannuation fund.
-An AFS licence allows a person to carry on the business of providing financial services by, for example, providing financial product advice or dealing in financial products such as interests in superannuation funds.
+An AFS licence allows a trustee to carry on the business of providing financial services by:

 Accordingly, APRA and ASIC each have a different focus when considering whether an RSE licence or an AFS licence should be granted.

-APRA’s licensing requirements are prudentially focused and concentrate on the probity and competence of superannuation trustees, as measured by the fitness and propriety of their ‘responsible persons’ against APRA’s Fit and Proper prudential standards.
-The APRA licensing process also focuses on the operations, systems and resources (including risk management systems and financial resources) that trustees have in place to prevent or minimise losses to those who hold interests in the superannuation fund.
-This means that APRA needs information to assess the honesty and integrity of an applicant for an RSE licence, as well as their competence to operate the superannuation fund for the benefit of the members and beneficiaries.
+APRA’s licensing requirements are prudentially focused.
+The APRA licensing process focuses on the operations, systems and resources (including risk management systems and financial resources) that trustees have in place to ensure that, under all reasonable circumstances, the financial promises made to their beneficiaries (superannuation fund members) are kept.
+This means that APRA needs information to assess the honesty and integrity of an applicant for an RSE licence, and that demonstrates its likely compliance with the legislative and prudential standard requirements.

 ASIC’s licensing requirements mainly focus on consumer protection and market integrity.
-ASIC assesses whether an applicant for an AFS licence will provide financial services in an efficient, honest and fair manner, including an assessment of the applicant’s competence to provide financial services (such as providing advice about interests in a superannuation fund).
-In order to conduct this assessment, ASIC usually needs the applicant to provide information about the qualifications of its ‘responsible managers’ and whether they are of good fame and character.
+ASIC assesses whether an applicant for an AFS licence will provide financial services in an efficient, honest and fair manner.
+This includes an assessment of the applicant’s competence to provide financial services (such as providing a superannuation trustee service, dealing in financial products and providing advice about interests in a superannuation fund).
+In order to conduct this assessment, ASIC usually needs the applicant to provide information about the qualifications of its ‘responsible managers’ and whether they are fit and proper to undertake their role.
 ASIC may also ask the applicant to provide information relevant to the assessment of matters such as its compliance measures and its processes for handling complaints from retail clients.

-This means that ASIC does not always require a superannuation trustee who is an RSE licensee, or is applying for an RSE licence, to provide information about its financial, technological or human resources, or its risk management systems – only where the trustee also operates registered managed investment schemes.
+This means that ASIC will not require a superannuation trustee who is an RSE licensee, or is applying for an RSE licence, to provide information about its financial, technological or human resources, or its risk management systems.
+ASIC will only require this information if the trustee also operates registered managed investment schemes.

 For more information, see Information Sheet 240 AFS licensing – Requirement for certain applicants to provide further information (INFO 240).

-Where an RSE licensee applies for an AFS licence, ASIC will accept that a responsible manager who meets APRA’s standards (such as APRA’s Superannuation Guidance Note SGN 110.1 Fit and proper) has adequate qualifications and training for those financial services that APRA also regulates (e.g. to issue interests in a superannuation fund) under option 1 in ASIC’s Regulatory Guide 105 Licensing: Organisational competence (RG 105).
-The applicant will still have to show that the relevant responsible manager has 3 years relevant experience over the past 5 years in order to satisfy option 1 in RG 105.
+Where an RSE licensee applies for an AFS licence, ASIC will accept that a responsible manager who meets APRA’s standards and guidance has adequate qualifications and training for those financial services that APRA also regulates (e.g. to issue interests in a superannuation fund) under option 1 in ASIC’s Regulatory Guide 105 AFS licensing: Organisational competence (RG 105).
+For APRA’s standards and guidance, see Prudential Standard SPS 520 Fit and proper and Prudential Practice Guide SPG 520 Fit and proper.
+The applicant will still have to show that the relevant responsible manager has three years relevant experience over the past five years in order to satisfy option 1 in RG 105.

-ASIC also requires an applicant to provide detailed information about the relevant qualifications, training and experience of the responsible managers who provide additional financial services, such as providing personal financial product advice and other financial services not directly related to issuing interests in the superannuation entity.
+ASIC also requires an applicant to provide detailed information about the relevant qualifications, training and experience of the responsible managers who provide additional financial services, such as providing personal financial product advice.

 Where a trustee does not hold an RSE or AFS licence, it should apply to APRA for an RSE licence and to ASIC for an AFS licence at the same time.
 It should indicate that it has also applied for an AFS or RSE licence in each application.